-In most studies, muscular support is lacking, although some cadaver studies has also simulated muscle forces in, for example, the quadriceps and/or hamstrings.97-99 DeMorat et al^{98} recently conducted a controlled cadaver study in which it was demonstrated that aggressive quadriceps loading in 20° flexion could actually take the ACL to failure, by applying a 4500 N force within one second.
+In most studies, muscular support is lacking, although some cadaver studies has also simulated muscle forces in, for example, the quadriceps and/or hamstrings.
+The property of the quadriceps and/or hamstrings.
+The property of the quadriceps and/or hamstrings.
+The property of the quadriceps loading in 20° flexion could actually take the ACL to failure, by applying a 4500 N force within one second.
 A mean anterior displacement of 19.5 mm was measured during the violent quadriceps contractions, and more than half of the knees sustained gross ACL injury at the femoral insertion level.
 Unfortunately, even in studies in which muscle forces are simulated, the actual muscle force patterns that contribute to the joint dynamics in a real injury situation are unknown, and would probably be difficult to reproduce in such a set up even if they were known.

 Another approach used in sports injury research is the use of dummies or physical models, which are well known in car crash testing.
-Such dummies-for example, the Hybrid III family of dummies-have excellent biofidelity, and can be instrumented with, for example, load sensors and acceler-ometers.100 As mentioned above, this approach has been used in laboratory research on the mechanisms for head injury43 and to test protective equipment such as helmets.101 As dummies are passive-that is, they lack muscles-the types of injuries that can be investigated using this approach are obviously limited.
+Such dummies-for example, the Hybrid III family of dummies-have excellent biofidelity, and can be instrumented with, for example, load sensors and accelerometers.
+100 As mentioned above, this approach has been used in laboratory research on the mechanisms for head injury43 and to test protective equipment such as helmets.
+101 As dummies are passive-that is, they lack muscles-the types of injuries that can be investigated using this approach are obviously limited.
 Nevertheless, in those situations in which the assumptions are met, dummy studies have proven useful.